Does a business such as Spotify have an obligation to be fair?

 He brought that experience back to the classroom at Rutgers.
 Now, one of his Ph.D. students there is doing her dissertation on fairness in online search.

-When he was hired at the iSchool, Shah also obtained a position as an Amazon Scholar.
+When Shah was hired at the iSchool, he also obtained a position as an Amazon Scholar.
 He’ll be exploring topics along these lines in that role.

 Shah’s work with Amazon, Spotify and other companies gives him the context and perspectives to really inform his research while at the UW, said Carole Palmer, an iSchool professor and associate dean for research.